Updated constraints on axion-like particles from temporal information in supernova SN1987A gamma-ray data: Constructing the updated likelihood

 The expected signal from decaying ALPs~\cite{1009.5714,1702.02964,2109.03244,2205.07896,2205.13549} or sterile neutrinos~\cite{10.1016/0927-6505(93)90004-W,astro-ph/9601104,Raffelt:1996wa} has been calculated before, with various degrees of analytical and numerical methods such as MC simulations/integration or quadrature.
 We include a number of improvements compared to previous works, as described in detail in \cref{app:derivation}.
 Here we only quote the final result, according to which the expected number of photons $s_{ij}$ is given by

 Note that we assume an instantaneous ALP emission for the decay limits, i.e.\ ignore the ALP emission time \tem considered in \cref{app:derivation}.
 The non-instantaneous ALP emission becomes more relevant for decays close to SN1987A, which are however already strongly excluded by data or happen within \denv.
-For ALPs that arrive later, the expected signal in the first few minutes becomes relatively flat (see e.g.\ \cref{fig:data}), meaning that a non-instantaneous ALP emission only affects the signal in the first few out of the 109 bins in the ``on'' region of the data.
+For ALPs that decay further away from SN1987A, the expected signal in the first few minutes becomes relatively flat (see e.g.\ \cref{fig:data}), meaning that a non-instantaneous ALP emission only affects the signal in the first few out of the 109 bins in the ``on'' region of the data.